macocci7/photo-gps-api/README.md

 Basically, each version is backward compatible.

-However, as an exception, the `GPS_Attribute_Ref` item in `Exif Version 3.0` is not backward compatible.
+However, as an exception, the `GPSAltitudeRef` item in `Exif Version 3.0` is not backward compatible.

 See more details: